dotnet/arcade/Documentation/Darc.md

 ```

 If no build exists at that drop, darc will show an error.
 In this case, you
-might try other recents shas, or use the BAR swagger API
+might try other recent shas, or use the BAR swagger API
 (https://maestro-prod.westus2.cloudapp.azure.com/swagger) to look up a build
 id.
 Remember to authenticate using a token from
 https://maestro-prod.westus2.cloudapp.azure.com/.
 Better methods of obtaining